unverbuggt/mkdocs-encryptcontent-plugin/documentation/docs/features/security.md

 ## Security

-### Crypto-js or webcrypto?
+### Crypto-js, crypto-es or webcrypto?

-By default the plugin uses the crypto-js library for page decryption, but using the browser's built-in webcrypto engine is also possible (set `webcrypto: True`).
+By default the plugin uses the crypto-js library for page decryption, but using the browser's built-in webcrypto engine is also possible (set `webcrypto: true`).

 The main advantage of webcrypto over crypto-js is that it is much faster, allowing higher calculation difficulty for key derivation (`kdf_pow`).
 Also it may be easier to implement key derivation functions other than PBKDF2 with webcrypto in the future.

-On the other hand crypto-js is implemented in pure Javascript without dependencies and well tested (but it probably won't receive any updates as development stalled in 2021) and we know nothing about how good or bad webcrypto is implemented in different browsers.
+On the other hand crypto-js is implemented in pure Javascript without any dependencies and well tested (but it probably won't receive any updates as development stalled in 2021, see [here](https://github.com/brix/crypto-js/#discontinued)) and we know nothing about how good or bad webcrypto is implemented in different browsers.

+There is a new variation of [crypto-js](https://github.com/brix/crypto-js), called [crypto-es](https://github.com/entronad/crypto-es).
+It provides the same functions, but is implemented in modern javascript and can be activated by setting `esm: true`.
+If `webcrypto: true` and `esm: true` is set, then webcrypto will be loaded as a javascript module (speeding up material theme with instant loading feature).

+> Crypto-js causes a bug when browsing through encrypted pages,
+> if used in `mkdocs-material` together with the `navigation.instant` feature.
+> It is advised to use `webcrypto: true` or crypto-es with `esm: true` in this case.

-#### Self-host crypto-js
+#### Self-host Crypto-js or Crypto-es

 If you enable `selfhost` then you'll choose to upload crypto-js to your web server rather than using cloudflare CDN.
 The self-host location is "SITE_URL/assets/javascripts/cryptojs/".